joshfishman/PoorMansMamp/README.md

 A quick easy way to create PHP development environment on MAC.

-This is supplemented by our post [Setting up PHP7 Development Evironment on MAC](https://threenine.co.uk/setting-php7-development-mac-osx/)
+The inspiration to create this was a direct result from my post [Setting up PHP7 Development Evironment on MAC](https://threenine.co.uk/setting-php7-development-mac-osx/) in which I was detailing the steps to setting up a PHP development environment on my mac.
+There was so much twiddling with configuration files etc.  I just wanted an easier way, and being a software engineer I had the power to make it easy, so I did!